Final call for nominations for the 2021 Awards and Prizes

 - The Malcolm Walker Award: bestowed annually to recognise and encourage emerging researchers who have brought new insights into an aspect of the environmental sciences, which includes elements of meteorology and/or oceanography.

-Further information, forms and details on how to submit an entry are available here.
+Further information, forms and details on how to submit an entry are available on the Awards section of our website here.

 If you have any questions regarding the process, please email firstname.lastname@example.org